nishanlama03/team_castor-oil/README.md

 * The dataset(s) used (i.e., the data provided in Kaggle \+ any additional sources)
 * Data exploration and preprocessing approaches
 * Challenges and assumptions when working with the dataset(s)

+Used Kaggle provided datasets - number of training images =  2860 and test images = 1227.
+Encode the labels, split the data into training and validation sets (0.8/0.2 split), define image data generators for training and validation sets.

 **Potential visualizations to include:**